Abhijith2893/vscode-plugin-navigation/README.md

 ### 1.0.0

-Initial release of file-vigation plugin
+Initial release of file-navigation plugin